-Application for the four-year scholarship must be submitted by November 15 to ensure full consideration.
-Winners must maintain a CQPA of 2.5 on campus, and ROTC QPA of 3.0, and remain enrolled in ROTC.
-All applicants may apply at http://www.rotc.usaac.army.mil/ or call 731-881-7682 for more information.
+Application for the scholarship must be submitted to ensure full consideration.
+Winners must maintain a CQPA of 2.0 on campus, and ROTC QPA of 3.0, and remain enrolled in ROTC.
+All applicants may call 731-881-7682 for more information.